 Explore the EU’s core concerns

-This international master’s examines the European Union with different theories and concepts: history, economics, political science and law.
+This international master’s examines the European Union with theories and concepts from different disciplines: history, economics, political science and law.
 You will analyse and explore the core concerns of the European Union, an increasingly complex and fascinating political and socio-economic landscape.
 You will also look at the developments of post-war Europe and examine the current state of affairs within the European Union.

 A highlight of the master’s in European Union Studies is a three-day trip to Brussels, where you will visit EU institutions, member states' representations and lobby groups.
 During your studies you will also benefit from the close contacts between the university and national and international government institutions in The Hague, as well as the unique wealth of area studies at Leiden University.

 International Relations Degree